favonia/cloudflare-ddns/docs/designs/guides/readme-writing.markdown

    - Do not add `🧪` merely because a feature is new or unreleased.
    - Apply labels where they materially improve reader understanding; do not repeat them mechanically when repetition would add clutter without clarity.
    - Do not add labels merely to balance positive and negative prose.

+## Scope Boundary

+This note applies only to `README.markdown`.

+It does not define:

+- durable feature semantics, which belong in `docs/designs/features/`
+- local message wording outside the README
+- changelog style or release-note policy